TeHikuMedia/srt-streamer/README.md

 2. Run the docker with environment variables as shown above.
    We run as a daemon and tell docker to always restart it.
 Essentially always running on reboots and failures.
+3. Tested on Ubuntu 20.04.
+I could not get docker on Windows to access the Axia network even with `--network="host"`

 ## Network Configuration